teaching-js/js-primer/content/dom.md

 #### Bubbling

-Take a look at the following piece of code
+Take a look at the following piece of code:

 ```html
 <div onclick="alert('The handler!')">